Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 * **`config.logging`**: A struct containing logging settings (`.console_level`, `.file_level`, `.filepath`).
 * **`config.error_mode`**: A string, either `'resilient'` (default) or `'fail_fast'`.

 ### 3.3.
-The Dependency Recipe and Resolver
+The Dependency Recipe and Resolution System

-Dependencies are defined programmatically using a fluent, object-oriented interface.
-This was chosen over URI strings or static structs for its superior readability, safety, and extensibility.
+Dependencies are defined programmatically using a fluent, object-oriented **Recipe**.
+A Recipe is a stateful **query builder** object that creates a detailed, declarative request for a specific data product.

+The system is composed of two main parts: the `Recipe` object that defines the query, and the `Resolver` component that executes it.

+#### 3.3.1.
+The Recipe API

+A user creates a Recipe using the `pipeline.get()` factory method and then chains methods to refine the query.
+The framework will initially support the following fundamental methods:

+* **`get(stage_name, [output_names])`**: The starting point of every recipe.
+It specifies the source stage and which of its outputs are required.

+* **`filter(func_handle)`**: The primary method for filtering runs based on their parameters.
+  * **Signature**: `@(params) ...`
+  * **Functionality**: The provided handle receives a `ParameterView` object, which securely exposes only the parameters declared in the source stage's `.params`.
+The handle must return `true` if the run is a match.
+This validation is performed just-in-time by the `Resolver`.

+* **`all()`**: An operator that specifies the query should gather results from **all** runs that match the preceding filters, rather than a single run.
+This is the key to creating global, fan-in dependencies.

+* **`transform(func_handle)`**: Applies a final, in-line transformation to the data after it has been fully resolved and loaded.
+  * **Signature**: `@(data, source_params) ...`
+  * **Functionality**: This is for last-mile data preparation (e.g., truncating a matrix) before the data is passed to the consuming stage.

+#### 3.3.2.
+The Resolver's Role and Workflow

-* **Role:** The **Resolver** is a component that translates a dependency recipe into a specific **Provenance Hash**.
+The **Resolver** is the engine that executes a `Recipe` object.
+Its responsibility is to translate the recipe into a specific, actionable "work order" for the `Orchestrator`.
+It does this by recursively calculating the **Provenance Hash** of the requested data.

-* **Syntax:** `resolver.get('source_stage').where(...).transform(...)`
-* **Functionality:** The recipe specifies what data to get, the policy for retrieving it (including cross-run and global lookups), and any in-line transformations (e.g., truncation) to apply before passing it to the consuming stage.
+The workflow is as follows:

+1. **Validation**: The `Resolver` receives a `Recipe`.
+Its first step is to validate any `.filter()` clauses against the source stage's declared `.params`.
+It will throw a fatal error if the filter attempts to access an undeclared parameter.

+2. **Query Execution**: It queries the cache index to find all runs that satisfy the validated filter conditions.

+3. **Ambiguity Check**: For any recipe that does not use `.all()`, the `Resolver` enforces that the query must resolve to **exactly one** result.
+If it matches zero or multiple results, it throws a fatal error.

+4. **Resolution**:
+    * **For simple recipes**: The `Resolver` recursively calculates the `ProvenanceHash` for the single matching result.
+It returns this hash and any `.transform()` function to the `Orchestrator`.

 ### 3.4.
 The Storage System

-The Storage System is composed of the `StorageManager` component and the HDF5 backend.
-It is designed around the principles of high performance, parallel safety, and uncompromising data integrity.

-* **Storage Manager:** A component responsible for the physical reading and writing of data.
-It has a simple, explicit API and manages the dual-layer cache.
-It does **not** evaluate high-level storage policies; it only executes direct commands from the Orchestrator.
-* **Provenance-Based Caching:** The HDF5 backend acts as a key-value store where data is stored in a flat `/data/` group, indexed by its unique Provenance Hash.
-A single computational event that produces multiple outputs (e.g., `U, S, V`) results in one Provenance Hash and one stored result set (e.g., a struct).
+The storage system is designed as a **two-tier architecture** to provide both high performance via in-memory caching and data integrity via persistent on-disk storage.
+The architecture strictly separates the caching logic from the persistence mechanism, allowing different storage backends to be used in the future without altering the core pipeline engine.

+#### 3.4.1.
+Architectural Overview

+1. **The `StorageManager` (L1 Cache Handler):** This component is the single point of contact for the `Executor`.
+It owns the fast, volatile in-memory cache (`containers.Map`) that exists for the duration of a single pipeline run.
+Its only job is to orchestrate data access, serving results from memory when possible and delegating to the `StorageBackend` when necessary.

+2. **The `StorageBackend` (L2 Persistent Store):** This is an interface (an abstract class) that defines how to save, load, and delete data from a slow, durable, on-disk store.
+Concrete implementations (`HDF5Backend`, `SQLiteBackend`) handle the specifics of a given storage technology.
+The backend knows nothing about the L1 cache.

+The `Executor` communicates only with the `StorageManager`, which in turn commands the `StorageBackend`.

+#### 3.4.2.
+The StorageManager API and Logic

+The `StorageManager` is instantiated at the start of a run with a configured `StorageBackend`.
+Its API gives the `Executor` explicit control over the caching and persistence lifecycle.

+* **`data = load(hash)`:** This is the primary data retrieval method.
+    1. It first checks the L1 in-memory cache.
+If the `hash` exists (**cache hit**), the data is returned instantly.
+    2. If the data is not in L1 (**cache miss**), the manager calls `load(hash)` on its `StorageBackend` to fetch the data from disk.
+    3. The retrieved data is then **promoted** into the L1 cache before being returned to the caller.

+* **`cache(hash, data)`:** This method writes a newly computed result **only** to the L1 in-memory cache.
+This action ensures the data is immediately available for subsequent stages within the same pipeline run, regardless of the persistence policy.

+* **`persist(hash)`:** This method promotes data from the L1 cache to the L2 persistent store.
+It takes only the `hash`, retrieves the corresponding data from the in-memory cache, and commands the `StorageBackend` to save it.
+This method is called by the `Executor` only when a `StoragePolicy` dictates that a result should be persisted.

+#### 3.4.3.
+The StorageBackend Interface

+This defines a strict contract for any persistent storage technology to be compliant with the framework.

+* **Interface Definition:** A `StorageBackend` must implement the following methods:
+  * `save(key, data)`: Writes a data object to the persistent store, indexed by its key.
+  * `data = load(key)`: Retrieves a data object from the persistent store.
+  * `flag = exists(key)`: Returns `true` if the key exists in the persistent store.
+  * `delete(key)`: Removes a key and its associated data from the persistent store.

+#### 3.4.4.
+Provenance-Based Indexing

-* **Provenance Hash:** A unique fingerprint derived from three sources:
+The key for all storage operations, in both L1 and L2 caches, is the **Provenance Hash**.
+This hash is the unique fingerprint of a computational event and is derived from three and only three sources:

 1. The hash of the component function's M-file.
+The framework hashes scientific functions by locating their `.m` files via the function handle and `which()`, requiring all user functions to be on the MATLAB path.
 2. The hash of a deterministically sorted list of the Provenance Hashes of all direct inputs.
-    3. A hash of the specific subset of parameters defined in `.param_dependencies`.
+3. A hash of the specific subset of parameters the stage depends on.

-#### 3.4.1.
-The Caching Mechanism and API

-The `StorageManager` implements a **dual-layer caching system** and a strict API to ensure performance and parallel safety.

-1. **In-Memory Cache (L1):** A `containers.Map` that exists for the duration of a single `pipeline.run()` execution, holding all data for the current run.
-2. **Persistent Cache (L2):** The long-term, on-disk HDF5 file, treated as a **Write-Once-Read-Many (WORM)** store.

-The `StorageManager`'s public API for data manipulation is as follows:

-* **`load(hash)`:**
-    1. Checks the **L1 in-memory cache**.
-If the hash exists, the object is returned instantly.
-    2. If not found, it checks the **L2 persistent cache**.
-    3. If found in L2, it loads the data, **promotes it to the L1 cache** for future fast access, and then returns it.
-    4. If not found anywhere, the load fails, signaling to the Executor that a computation is required.

-* **`cache(hash, data)`:**
-  * This method's only responsibility is to write the provided data object to the **L1 in-memory cache**.
-It is called by the `Orchestrator` for every newly computed result.

-* **`persist(hash)`:**
-  * This method's only responsibility is to promote data from the L1 cache to the L2 persistent store.
-  * It takes only a hash, retrieves the corresponding data from the L1 cache, and writes it to the HDF5 file.
-  * It enforces immutability: if the hash already exists in the L2 cache, this method will **throw a fatal `StorageManager:OverwriteAttempt` error**.
+This consistent hashing formula is the foundation of the framework's reproducibility and caching capabilities.

-#### 3.4.2.
+#### 3.4.5.
 Garbage Collection

-Because the storage strategy is non-destructive, a separate utility is required to manage storage space.
+The garbage collection utility operates directly on the `StorageBackend`.

 * **API:** `pipeline.gc(config)`
 * **Algorithm (Mark and Sweep):**
-  * **Mark:** The utility first identifies the complete set of all "live" Provenance Hashes that are reachable from the *current* `pipeline_config.m`.
+  * **Mark:** The utility first calculates the complete set of all "live" Provenance Hashes that are reachable from the provided pipeline configuration.
-  * **Sweep:** It then scans the storage backend.
-Any data whose hash is not in the "live" set is considered orphaned and is deleted, reclaiming storage space.
+  * **Sweep:** It then iterates through all keys in the `StorageBackend`.
+For any key that is not in the "live" set, it calls the `backend.delete(key)` method to reclaim storage space.

+---

 ### 3.5.
 Stateless Components